Alla Ilchun

-Alla Ilchun (1926 – 8 March 1989) was a Chinese-born Kazakh-Russian fashion model.
+Alla Ilchun (10 December 1926 – 6 March 1989) was a Chinese-born Kazakh-Russian fashion model who lived in France.
 A muse for Christian Dior, who referred to her as "his personal talisman", she was the first prominent Asian woman to model European fashions.

 Biography

 Ilchun was born in Harbin, China in 1926.
-Her father, Zhuanhal Ilchun, was a railway engineer from a wealthy family in Kazakhstan.
-Her mother, Tatyana, was a Russian opera singer and the daughter of a White Army officer.
+Her father, Kuantkhan Ilchun, was a railway engineer from a wealthy family in Kazakhstan.
+Her mother, Tamara, was a Russian opera singer and the daughter of a White Army officer.
 Due to political unrest in Harbin, with the city passing between the Chinese, Japanese, the Ilchun family fled to France.
 Her father was caught and sent to the Tokyo.

 As a teenager, Ilchun worked as a dishwasher in a Parisian restaurant.
 During World War II, she joined the French Resistance.

 Ilchun attended a model casting in Paris, as a favor to a friend, and was chosen by Christian Dior to work for the fashion house.
 She became a very successful model, and a muse for Dior, who referred to her as "his personal talisman".
 She was the first Asian model in the European fashion world.

 While working as a model, she met the photographer Mike de Dülmen.
-The two married and had two children.
-She married a second time to Russian photographer Igor Mukhin.
+The two married and had one children.

 After Dior's death, Ilchun worked closely with Yves Saint Laurent.

 Legacy

-In 2020, a documentary film titled Alla – Dior’s Oriental Pearl was released.
+In 2020, a documentary film titled Alla – Dior’s Oriental Pearl was released by Berlin Irishev, president of AKF.